 1935: Jews were no longer allowed to display the German flag.
 This was quite disturbing to the thousands of Jews who had fought for the Kaiser in World War I

-1935: U.S. premiere of “The Scoundrel” co-directed by Ben Hecht who also co-authored the script and co-starring Lionel Stander was released today in the United States.
+1935: “The Scoundrel” co-directed by Ben Hecht who also co-authored the script and co-starring Lionel Stander was released today in the United States.

 1936: The Flying Camel spreads its wings on the shores of the Mediterranean as the emblem of the Levant Fair opening today in Tel Aviv.

 1936: “The University of Michigan confirmed a previous announcement that two university delegates would attend the celebration of the 550th anniversary of Heidelberg University in June…despite the fact that the Nazi political machine would assume an important role in the celebration.”

 1936: “Pre-Honeymoon” which was co-authored by Anne Nichols, the creator of the 1922 hit “Abie’s Irish Rose” opened tonight on Broadway.